EvasiveXkiller/SoundWave/README.md

 ### Soundwave v3.1
 - Autoplay feature (command list for more details)
-- Discord Server is here!
-[Link](https://discord.gg/d62ZWkVUet)
-- More effects are now supported!
 - Effects are implemented now!
 (Check the command list for more details)
 - Added new command `pd`
 - Major optimizations on server code